-Given the historical increases in consumer prices in Canada, the rates expected by the market, the portfolio managers' expectation, the Bank of Canada policy and the long-term forecasts of the Conference Board of Canada, Morneau Shepell believes that the expected long-term annual rate of inflation should be between 2.00% and 2.50%.
+Given the historical increases in consumer prices in Canada, the rates expected by the market, the portfolio managers' expectation, the Bank of Canada policy and the long-term forecasts of the Conference Board of Canada, Morneau Shepell believes that the expected long-term annual rate of inflation should be between 1.85% and 2.35%.

-Consistent with this range, we have used an inflation assumption of 2.25% per annum.
+Consistent with this range and prior years, we have continued to use an inflation assumption of 2.25% per annum.